rcsb/py-rcsbsearchapi/README.md

 > from the PDB Archive, Journal of Molecular Biology, 2020.
 > DOI: [10.1016/j.jmb.2020.11.003](https://doi.org/10.1016/j.jmb.2020.11.003)

+## Attributions

+The source code for this project was originally written by [Spencer Bliven](https://github.com/sbliven) and forked from https://github.com/sbliven/rcsbsearch.
+We would like to express our tremendous gratitude for his generous efforts in designing such a comprehensive public utility Python package for interacting with the RCSB PDB search API, [rcsbsearch](https://rcsbsearchapi.readthedocs.io).

 ## Developers

 For information about building and developing `rcsbsearchapi`, see